Irish Bacon and Cabbage

 Prepared horseradish, as desired

 Arrange the onion slices on the bottom of a deep roasting pan.
-Rinse the
+Rinse

-the salt, herbs, pepper and paprika over the brisket.
-Place the basil leaves
+Guinness.
+Sprinkle the salt, herbs, pepper and paprika over the brisket.

-on top.
-Seal the pan with aluminum foil such that it is virtually airtight.
+Place the basil leaves on top.
+Seal the pan with aluminum foil such that

-Place in a 285-degree oven on a low shelf and roast for 8 hours or overnight.
+it is virtually airtight.
+Place in a 285-degree oven on a low shelf and

-Remove from oven and cool.
-Refrigerate for 8 hours.
-When chilled, the fat
+for 8 hours.
+When chilled, the fat will float to the top and harden.

-will float to the top and harden.
 Remove all fat and discard.
 Chop the brisket.
+Reheat the juices and

-Reheat the juices and strain.
-Reheat the brisket in the strained juices and
+strain.
+Reheat the brisket in the strained juices and serve with lots of

-serve with lots of prepared horseradish and boiled potatoes.
+prepared horseradish and boiled potatoes.

 Top